-As of January 1, 2014, we became subject to the Federal Reserve Board's revised risk-based capital and leverage regulations (Revised Capital Framework), subject to certain transitional provisions.
-These regulations are largely based on the Basel Committee's final capital framework for strengthening international capital standards (Basel III) and also implement certain provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act).
+The regulations under the Revised Capital Framework are largely based on the Basel Committee on Banking Supervision's (Basel Committee) capital framework for strengthening international capital standards (Basel III) and also implement certain provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act).
 Under the Revised Capital Framework, we are an "Advanced approach" banking organization.